heygrady/react-redux-notes/redux-sagas-todos.md

 Within redux-saga, the [`sagaMiddleware.run(saga)`](http://yelouafi.github.io/redux-saga/docs/api/index.html#middlewarerunsaga-args) function returns a [`task`](http://yelouafi.github.io/redux-saga/docs/api/index.html#task-descriptor).
 This is important because redux-saga simply runs your tasks.
 If you're not careful you might accidentally start the same saga twice.
 If you find yourself with double execution bugs, then you're probably running the same saga more than once.
 Thankfully we replicated similar logic to `injectReducer()` and calling `injectSaga()` twice with the same arguments has no effect.
 And if you call it twice with the same name and a different saga, then it will cancel the previous saga and run the new one.

-We also need a `cancelTask(name)` function for cancelling our named tasks.
+We also need a `cancelTask(name)` function for canceling our named tasks.
 This makes it possible to manage sagas dynamically from our routes.
 We can effectively run the saga on enter and cancel the saga on leave.

 ##### `src/store/sagas.js`